huskyroboticsteam/Electronics-Design-Challenges/README.md

 Your branch should now be set up and ready for you to take on the challenges.

 ## Updating Your Branch From Master
 When we post new challenges, the specifications document will be added to the master branch.
-In order to receive the new specifications on your branch you will need to pull changes using ``
+In order to receive the new specifications on your branch you will need to pull changes using `git pull origin master`